-Suspected arsonist is ex-convict who believed Japanese studio stole his novel: media
+Suspected Japanese arsonist is ex-convict who believed studio stole his novel: media

 Public broadcaster NHK, which identified the 41-year-old man as Shinji Aoba, citing police, said he served time in prison for robbing a convenience store east of Tokyo in 2012 and, after his release, lived in facilities for former convicts.
 He had also received care for mental illness, NHK said.

-The attack on Thursday in the ancient capital of Kyoto, targeting the well known animation studio, Kyoto Animation, killed 33 people and 10 were in critical condition, authorities said.
+The attack on Thursday in the ancient capital of Kyoto, targeting the well-known animation studio, Kyoto Animation, killed 33 people and 10 were in critical condition, authorities said.
+Most of the dead were killed by carbon dioxide inhalation, NHK said.

 It was the worst mass killing in a country with one of the world’s lowest crime rates since a suspected arson attack in Tokyo killed 44 people in 2001.